Activision Blizzard: Corporate structure

-There are also two non-reporting segments within Activision Blizzard.
-Activision Blizzard Studios oversees the production of film and television entertainment based on the company's properties.
-Activision Blizzard Distribution provides logistical support for Activision Blizzard's distribution within Europe.

 Esports initiatives

 Activision Blizzard owns the Call of Duty and StarCraft franchises, both of which have been popular as esports.
-On October 21, 2015, Activision Blizzard announced the upcoming establishment of a new e-sports division.
+On October 21, 2015, Activision Blizzard announced the upcoming establishment of a new esports division.
 Named Activision Blizzard Media Networks, the division is led by sports executive Steve Bornstein and Major League Gaming (MLG) co-founder Mike Sepso, with assets from the acquisition of the now defunct IGN Pro League.
 Bornstein was appointed the new division's chairman.
 On December 31, 2015, it was reported that "substantially all" of Major League Gaming's assets would be acquired by Activision Blizzard.
-The New York Times reported that the acquisition was intended to bolster Activision Blizzard's push into e-sports, as well as its plan to develop an e-sports cable channel.
+The New York Times reported that the acquisition was intended to bolster Activision Blizzard's push into esports, as well as its plan to develop an esports cable channel.
 Reports indicated that MLG would be shuttered and that the majority of the purchase price would go towards paying off the company's debt.
 Activision Blizzard acquired MLG on January 4, 2016 for $46 million.